-The following information may be included to demonstrate compliance with APA terms and critical assumptions:
+The following information is to be included in the annual compliance report to demonstrate compliance with APA terms and critical assumptions in the APA agreement:

-- 1. A comparison between the tested party's actual results and the agreed arm's length remuneration in the agreement. - 2.
+- 1. An analysis and comparison between the tested party's actual results and the agreed arm's length remuneration in the agreement. - 2.
 A statement on whether the tested party's actual results fall within or outside the arm's length remuneration. - 3.
 An analysis on the factors that cause the tested party's actual results to fall outside the arm's length remuneration as well as calculation of the compensating adjustments. - 4.
 A statement on whether the remaining APA terms have been fully complied. - 5.
 Description of any failure to comply with the remaining APA terms. - 6.
 A statement on whether there are significant changes to any aspects of the taxpayer's business. - 7.
 Description of the significant changes and an analysis of their impact on the APA agreement. - 8.
 A statement on whether any of the critical assumptions may not be valid. - 9.
 Description of the reason why any critical assumptions may not be valid and a proposed course of action.